Trade deal feeds China taste for beef, won’t close deficit

 Gas exports to such countries are not allowed without U.S. Department of Energy signoff under longstanding U.S. law.

-Chinese officials lavishly praised their U.S. counterparts, saying the agreement resulted from “intimate” cooperation.
+Chinese officials lavishly praised their U.S. counterparts over Friday’s deal, saying the agreement resulted from “intimate” cooperation.

 Vice commerce minister Yu Jianhua, one of China’s top trade negotiators, was effusive in his description of the U.S. administration, something not often heard from Beijing.